alaindet/learn-go/notes/interfaces.md

 - Conceptually, this is **duck typing**
 - The zero value of interfaces is `nil`
 - Interfaces values are a pair of a **concrete value** and a **dynamic type**

+- A variable containing an interface has *two types* at the same time, a **static type** and a **dynamic type**
+- The *static type* is interface type per se and cannot be changed
+- The *dynamic type* is the type implementing the interface
-- An interface "absorbs" the concrete value and type of the value you assign it
+- An interface "absorbs" the dynamic value and type of the value you assign it
   ```go
   // ...
 Previously defined "shape" interface, "circle" type, "rectangle" type
   var s shape